 The Overarching Story

 As you gain power you get pulled into more than just politics and the chess games of queens and kings: the Tapestry and the Ilrajir, the forces of fate and destiny.
-The forgotten places of the Second World, and the spirits realms of Atavis, and the dreamlands of Oneiros.
-Because underneath it all is the story of Telrhin and the Twelve Dreams that shaped the present.
+The forgotten places of the Second World.
+The spirits realms of Atavis, and the dreamlands of Oneiros.

-Does the Waking sever the connection between the Three Worlds, sending the Ember and the Umbra tumbling back towards the Well of Dreams?
+Does the Waking sever the connection between the Three Worlds, sending the Embers and the Umbra tumbling back towards the Well of Dreams?
 Do they vanish in the haze of a childhood memory?
 And is this, ultimately, the vengeful dream of Her Dark Majesty, to see the world that wronged her die at the end of all things?

 The world is waking.
 Will Serpent Earth cast the world back into dreams, or bring it bewildered and newborn across the Edge of Waking?